vipinjose90/data-visualization/hw5/readme.md

 ### Create list to populate table.

 Recall from earlier how our table will be composed of two types of rows.
 Aggregate rows that contain summary values for all games, and game specific rows that contain information for a given match.
 In order to facilitate the process of populating this table, we will be keeping an updated list of all data elements we want to display in the table in the global variable `tableElements`.
 As a first step, just copy  the `teamData` list over to the `tableElements`.
+Notice that you will have to use .slice() to create a copy, because in javascript, the = operator creates a new reference to the same data!
+This means that if you simply say a = b in javascript, it creates a reference to b, and any changes in b are reflected in a!
+We don't want that.

 We are now ready to populate the table with aggregate rows!